metacommunities/metacommunities/publications/sss_dec2015/log.md

     16	- *DONE* add footnote explaining how the paper seeks to do the multiple multiply 17	- *DONE* rewrite abstract
     18	- *DONE* run the whole doc as a rmd
-    19	- add Ingmar on numbers, etc
+    23  - *DONE* put in Gage from WSJ on Github valuation 19	- add Ingmar on numbers, etc
-    20	- add in the extra example of coding activity from codeology 21	- get desrosiere on politics of large numbers 22	- check the 29 million against Github timeline data
+    20	- add in the extra example of coding activity from codeology 21	- get desrosiere on politics of large numbers 22	- check the 29 million against Github timeline data 24  - redo event extract as diagram?
+    25  - redo figure with events showing their distribution --